Paika

 Paika is a small town 8 km from Palai on the Pala-Ponkunnam road of Muvattupuzha - Punalur SH:08, in Kottayam district, Kerala, India.
 It is part of Meenachil Taluka, known as one of the most fertile agricultural regions of Travancore.
-The town is well connected to the plantation towns of Kanjirapally, Erattupetta and Ponkunnam.
-The majority of residents are Syrian Malabar Nasrani Catholic Christians continuing their traditions from the times of Saint Thomas, an apostle of Jesus Christ.
 This region is part of the mid-lands (adjacent to the high ranges) of south-eastern Kerala.
 The main income is from agriculture, mostly rubber plantations.

-Demographics

-Many Syrian Catholic families of Kerala have origins around Meenachil that includes places like Pala, Paika, Edamattom, Bharananganam, Kuruvinal, Poovarany, Vilakkumadom, Thidanadu, Pinnakkanadu, Chettuthodu, Chengalam.
-The region is also credited to be the earliest place to experience agrarian expansion, initiated by a few Nasrani families of the region, as early as the 1840s.
-This trend of expansion later spread to other places in and around Meenachil and Kanjirapally Taluks.
-These expansions brought about major changes in the social and economic scene of Central Travancore.